zswirad/RockCoast10Be/README.md

 <img class="image" src="figs_staithes/10.jpg" height="300">
 <img class="image" src="figs_staithes/11.jpg" height="300">

 If <sup>10</sup>Be concentrations are available, the best-fit scenario can be identified.
 The concentrations are plotted with the topography and on the top of those predicted with different scenarios.
-Cross-shore distribution of squarred difference between measured and modelled concentrations are illustrated.
+Cross-shore distribution of squared difference between measured and modelled concentrations are illustrated.

 <img class="image" src="figs_staithes/12.jpg" height="300">
 <img class="image" src="figs_staithes/13.jpg" height="300">